Father figure: Absence

 Studies have shown that a lack of a father figure in a child's life can have severe negative psychological impacts upon a child's personality and psychology, whereas positive father figures have a significant role in a child's development.

 Research found that there is a strong negative causal effect of father figure absence on a child’s social emotional development, specifically an increase in externalizing behaviors.
 Further, if absence occurred in early childhood, effects are more pronounced for boys than girls.
-Proceeding into adolescence, there is also strong evidence that father figure absence increases adolescent risk behaviors, such as substance use and early childbearing.
+Proceeding into adolescence, there is also strong evidence that father figure absence increases adolescent risk behaviors, such as substance use, early sexual activity, and teenage pregnancy.
 There is a strong and consistent finding on the negative effects of absence on highschool graduation, resulting in a lower graduation rate.
 There is little evidence supporting that the absence of a father figure has an effect on children and adolescent’s cognitive ability.

 Through examining long-term effects of father figure absence on adulthood, there is strong evidence that there is a strong causal effect of father absence on adult mental health.
 Results denote that psychological harm due to father figure absence in childhood persists throughout life.
 There is also weak evidence supporting that father figure absence influences adult financial or family outcomes.
 A few studies indicated that there is a negative correlation on adult employment.
 There is inconsistent evidence supporting that there are negative effects on marriage and divorce, income, or college education.